GeoTecINIT/EO4GEO-bok-dataviz/README.md

 Using bundle:

-- Donwload bundle.js and index.html from release to see a minimim working example.
+- Donwload bundle.js and index.html from releases to see a minimim working example.

 ## Usage